-To check the validity of the proposal in \eq{Formula:twopoint}, we first study two-point functions of a Lifshitz field theory (LFT).
-An LFT is not a CFT because it breaks the Lorentz symmetry.
-Therefore, the temporal and spatial coordinates of an LFT behave in different ways.
-Due to the absence of the Lorentz symmetry, we need to introduce two different two-point functions, temporal (equal-position) and spatial (equal-time) correlators.
-In this case, temporal and spatial two-point functions indicate the correlation between two time-like and space-like operators, respectively.
-However, an LFT still has a scaling symmetry which enables us to calculate two-point functions analytically.
-In the holographic study, a Lifshitz geometry is believed as the dual of an LFT because they have the same scaling symmetry \cite{Balasubramanian:2008dm,Goldberger:2008vg,Adams:2008wt,Maldacena:2008wh,Minic:2008xa,Kovtun:2008qy,Lee:2008xf,Lin:2008pi,Mazzucato:2008tr,Rangamani:2008gi,Akhavan:2008ep,Taylor:2008tg,Park:2013goa,Park:2013dqa,Park:2014raa,KordZangeneh:2017zgg}.
-In this work, we calculate temporal and spatial two-point functions of LFT and then compare the LFT's results with the holographic ones \eq{Formula:twopoint} in the dual Lifshitz geometry.
-We find that the LFT's results perfectly matches to those of the dual Lifshitz geometry.
+In order to check the validity of \eq{Formula:twopoint}, we first study two-point functions of a Lifshitz field theory (LFT).
+A LFT is not a CFT because it breaks the Lorentz symmetry.
+Therefore, temporal and spatial coordinates of a LFT behave in different ways.
+Due to the absence of the Lorentz symmetry, we need to introduce two different two-point functions, temporal (equal-position or auto-correlation) and spatial (equal-time) correlation functions.
+In this case, temporal or spatial two-point functions indicates correlation between two operators whose distance is time-like or space-like, respectively.
+However, a LFT still has a scaling symmetry which enables us to calculate two-point functions analytically.
+In the holographic study, a Lifshitz geometry is believed as the dual of a LFT because they have the same scaling symmetry \cite{Balasubramanian:2008dm,Goldberger:2008vg,Adams:2008wt,Maldacena:2008wh,Minic:2008xa,Kovtun:2008qy,Lee:2008xf,Lin:2008pi,Mazzucato:2008tr,Rangamani:2008gi,Akhavan:2008ep,Kachru:2008yh,Taylor:2008tg,Keranen:2012mx,Keranen:2016ija,KordZangeneh:2017zgg,Park:2013goa,Park:2013dqa,Park:2014raa}.
+In this work, we calculate temporal and spatial two-point functions of a LFT and then compare them with the holographic results derived in the dual Lifshitz geometry.
+We find that the LFT's results perfectly match to those of the dual Lifshitz geometry.
 Moreover, we calculate the equation of state parameter of the LFT's excitation.
 We show that the same equation of state parameter appears in the Lifshitz black hole.
 This indicates that the Lifshitz black hole can be regarded as thermalization of the LFT excitation.